bertvi/consent/ServiceDeclarationApi/README.md

     * user: service_declaration_app (privileges only within service_declaration_api schema)
     * password: service_declaration_app

-Running the api
+# 3 Running the api <a name="running_api"></a>

---
-- ./gradlew bootRun
+    ./gradlew bootRun

-Testing the api
+# 4 Testing the api <a name="testing_api"></a>

---
-1. Testing with CURL
+## 4.1 Testing with CURL <a name="testing_curl"></a>

+   ServiceDeclarationAPI uses TLS over HTTPS with a certificate consent.p12 (located in project resources).
+There are two ways to perform the CURL requests, either using an extra parameter "--insecure" or performing the request with an extra parameter "--cacert" following the name of a public certificate.

+   Extracting the certificate from the keystore(keystore password etc is in the application.properties), using the keytool from your JRE bin folder:

+       keytool -export -alias consent -keystore consent.p12 -rfc -file consent.crt

+   Example of performing a CURL request with the "--insecure" parameter:

+       curl -X GET --insecure "https://localhost:8443/api/heartbeat" -H "accept: application/json"

+   Example of performing a CURL request with the "--cacert" parameter:

+        curl -X GET --cacert consent.crt "https://localhost:8443/api/heartbeat" -H "accept: application/json"

+   In the testcase below the parameter "--insecure" has been used.

-1.1 Getting the heartbeat of the system
+### Getting the heartbeat of the system

-       curl -X GET "http://localhost:8082/api/heartbeat" -H "accept: application/json"
+       curl -X GET --insecure "https://localhost:8443/api/heartbeat" -H "accept: application/json"

-1.1.1 Server response
+### Server response

         {
           "databaseUp": true,